aisiklar/my-study-in-defi-tutorial/README.md

 Kudos to him!!!

 ## Why this repo
 I am aiming to copy the code but also add some modifications or new features in the future...
-I also would like to track my work-effort on here with my commits/pushs to this repo...
+I also would like to track my work-effort in here with my commits/pushs to this repo...

 ## what new features:
 nothing yet to show here...
 In the future I hope.